Crock pot chicken cacciatore features chicken thighs slowly simmered with red bell peppers, meaty mushrooms, and juicy diced tomatoes.

 - 2 cloves garlic minced

-- 1/2 cup dry vermouth Or white wine.
-You can also use chicken broth
+- 1/2 cup dry vermouth, white wine or chicken broth

 - 1/2 teaspoon dried oregano or 3-4 sprigs fresh oregano